barn-lang/barn/README.md

 # Barn
 # About
 #### Barn is in experimental version (BETA)
-**Barn** It's a simple programming language written in GoLang that is compiled to C++.
+**Barn** is a simple programming language written in GoLang and compiled to C++.
-Syntax is very easy, Barn can call C/C++ functions so doing some bindings won't be hard.
-Barn is very optimilized and fast, it was written with idea to be the most fastes as he can, and the most easiest to use.
+Syntax is very simple, and Barn can call C/C++ functions natively so creating new bindings should be easy.
+Barn is optimized and fast, it was written with the goal of being as fast and easy to use as possible.
 Barn is just a little project with which I can chill and just code.
 # Documentation
 You can find barn documentation at [/documentation](https://barn-lang.github.io/barn-docs/documentation.html)
 # Syntax